spykyvenator/highsv/README.md

 ```
 max 0.5x1 + x2 + 1x2 + 4 ! this is a comment
-st ! or subject to
+st ! or "subject to"
 0.5x1 < 2 !
 1/2 times x1 should be smaller than 2
 x2 + x1 < 3
 .123 x2 - 5 x1 <= 100